Will power in a nutshell: If you are sitting in front of the plate of cookies, the cookies already won.

 So now when you see a sales person and they offer you a million different options you have to choose from, you know why.

 Remember the study on prisoners and parole?
 The prisoners who got their hearings early in the morning or right after lunch were facing parole boards that were rested, well-fed, and ready to make decisions.
-The ones who came later faced boards that were suffering from decision-fatigue, and when those boards made their decisions, they just used the default position.
-No parole.
+The ones who came later faced boards that were suffering from decision-fatigue, and when those boards made their decisions, they had a tendency to just pick the default position.
+And the default position was–No parole.
 (More on defaults in a second.)

 Here is another example.
 I needed to pass the Enrolled Agents exam in order to represent clients before the IRS.
 Now the best way to practice for that exam is to do mock exams.
 That gets you used to answering the questions.
 But of course, doing those mock exams means making little decisions each time an answer is needed.
 So on the day of the real exam, I did not practice with a mock exam.
 I just refreshed my memory by reading over a cheat sheet.